joeymtn/DiscordServerStats/README.md

 - `message_id` (UUID): Foreign key reference to the Message table.
 - `reactor_id` (UUID): Foreign key reference to the User table (user who reacted).
 - `emoji_name` (TEXT): The name of the emoji used for the reaction (e.g., ":smile:").
 - `created_at` (TIMESTAMP): The timestamp when the reaction was added.

-## Backend Design
+## Components
-I see three main working parts, the discord API, my own restful API, and the statistics functions I'll need to make.
-My decision behind the statistics being a separate entity is to make it easier to add more features.
+#1.
+Discord API
+The Discord API is responsible for interacting with the Discord platform.
+It receives and sends messages in real-time using WebSockets.
+The API handles incoming messages from Discord users and sends outgoing messages back to the Discord platform.

+#2.
+Custom RESTful API
+The Custom RESTful API acts as an intermediary between the Discord API and the Statistics functions.
+It receives data from the Discord API, processes it, and then interacts with the Statistics functions to perform various statistical analyses and calculations.
+The Custom RESTful API exposes endpoints that allow external applications to interact with the system.

+#3.
+Statistics Functions
+The Statistics Functions form the core of the system's statistical capabilities.
+These functions handle various statistical analyses and calculations based on the data received from the Discord API.
+They provide functionalities such as calculating message frequency, user engagement metrics, word usage statistics, and more.
+The Statistics functions are designed to be modular, making it easier to add additional features in the future.